 The park is wheelchair accessible and has 18 walk-in campsites.
 These sites are located in the forest, approximately a 5-minute walk from the dock.
 Facilies include: toilets, showers, water, picnic areas and boat docking facilities.
 Open all year, fees are collected from April to October with full services, however during the winter months of November to March no services or facilities are available.

-Newcastle Island Marine Provincial Park is accessible by boat only.
+Newcastle Island Marine Provincial Park (Saysutshun) is accessible by boat only.
 From downtown Nanaimo on Southern Vancouver Island, foot passengers can board the paddlewheel ferry at Maffeo Sutton Park for the 10-minute hop to Newcastle Island during summer.
 Water taxis can get you there during winter.

 Nearby Regions & Towns